jbossdemocentral/jdg-labs/lab-guides/lab7-guide.md

 					.execute();
 		}

-1. Investigate and try to understand what is mappenign in the mapping classes `UserOSCountMapper` and `UserBrowserVendorCountMapper`
+1. Investigate and try to understand what is happening in the mapping classes `UserOSCountMapper` and `UserBrowserVendorCountMapper`
 1. Open `CountReducer.java` and add the implementation like below:

 		@Override